-Are you having a difficult time getting your RV manufacturer or RV dealership to repair your brand new motorhome or camper under warranty?
+RV manufacturer warranty can be a bit tedious to deal with.
+If you have a difficult time getting your RV manufacturer or RV dealership to repair your brand new motorhome or camper under warranty?
 It may be because you’re unaware of the proper RV manufacturer warranty process.
-Or maybe your handling your RV warranty claims incorrectly.
+Or maybe you’re handling your RV warranty claims incorrectly.

 I’m sure you’ve heard or read the horror stories of owners of brand new RVs not getting their motorhomes, fifth wheels and campers fixed under their RV’s manufacturer warranty.